-This is true, and we tried to emphasize the disagreement in phonon lifetimes throughout the manuscript.
-In fact, we summarized this point in the summary section:

-V. Summary

-Still, the most important predictions are the mode-by-mode phonon properties.
-Of particular importance are the lifetimes, which are the key input for Boltzmann transport equation-based models.18 Thus, we do not recommend Φ′ for predicting phonon lifetimes or thermal conductivity.
+This reviewer is correct.
+We tried to emphasize the disagreement in phonon lifetimes throughout the manuscript.
+We summarized this finding on pages 17-18: “Still, the most important predictions are the mode-by-mode phonon properties.
+Of particular importance are the lifetimes, which are the key input for Boltzmann transport equation-based models.
+Thus, we do not recommend Φ′ for predicting phonon lifetimes or thermal conductivity.”

-it mixes the three polarizations of a bulk 3D system and

-to paraphrase the authors "Phi has the advantage that degenerate and

-nearly degenerate polarizations can be isolated and fit individually".

-Finally, the phonon properties may be determined using real time domain analysis with the same accuracy than Phi see refs 25 and 33 quoted in the manuscript.
+3. Finally, the phonon properties may be determined using real time domain analysis with the same accuracy than Phi see refs 25 and 33 quoted in the manuscript.

-While this is true, our particular derivation of Phi is in the frequency domain, which is itself a new contribution to the literature.
-The frequency-domain analysis has advantages (end of section II.
-A.):
+The reviewer is correct, others have used a time-domain analysis similar to the Phi method.
+Our derivation of Phi, which is a frequency-domain approach, has not been previously presented and is itself a new contribution to the literature.
+As stated at the end of Section II A (page 5):

-II.
-PHONON SPECTRAL ENERGY DENSITY

-A. As Derived from Normal Mode Coordinates, Φ

-Previous work using normal mode analysis has represented the phonon energy in the
+“Previous work using normal mode analysis has represented the phonon energy in the

 time domain,24,25,28,30,33,34 while Φ is a representation of the phonon energy in the frequency domain.
-The time- and frequency-domain approaches are mathematically equivalent by use of the Wiener-Khinchin theorem.38,45 The frequency-domain approach has the advantage of predicting both the phonon lifetime and frequency by fitting a simpler function than required in the time-domain approach.
+The time- and frequency-domain approaches are mathematically equivalent by use of the Wiener-Khinchin theorem.38,45 The frequency-domain approach has the advantage of predicting both the phonon lifetime and frequency by fitting a simpler function than required in the time-domain approach.”

-While we do not think this is the most important contribution of our manuscript, it is noteworthy.

-As a result, there is nothing particularly new in this article.
-So the manuscript does not fit the physical review B style
+4. As a result, there is nothing particularly new in this article.
+So the manuscript does not fit the physical review B style.

-We disagree with the reviewer on this comment, and believe that a second reviwer and/or an additional review by the original reviewer is necessary.
-We believe the significant contributions of this manuscript are:

-The demonstration that Phi’ is incorrect, while it has been (and continues to be) used in a number of research articles, including Physical Review published articles.

-The derivation of Phi in the frequency domain has not been published before.
-This derivation has particular advantages over the real-time domain approach used before.
+We disagree with the reviewer.
+Our manuscript presents new information: (i) the rigorous theoretical derivation of the frequency-domain representation of the Phi technique and (ii) the comprehensive testing of the proposed Phi’ technique.
+Both of these contributions fit into a long history of articles in Physical Review B on the topic of predicting phonon properties.

-Some additional points: Introduction "While substantial effort..., the current understanding is lacking, even in bulk materials" Not really in bulk, see the book of Srivastava "the physics of phonons"
+5. "While substantial effort..., the current understanding is lacking, even in bulk materials" Not really in bulk, see the book of Srivastava "the physics of phonons"

-We agree that the language used here is somewhat misleading, and have changed the text to read:
+We agree with the referee that the language used here was potentially misleading and have changed the text to read:

-While substantial effort has been devoted to developing theories of phonon transport, the current understanding is incomplete, even in bulk materials.
+“While substantial effort has been devoted to developing theories of phonon transport, the current understanding is incomplete, even in bulk materials.”

-Table I. Why does Phi' predict such a low value of LJ thermal conductivity at the lowest temperature?
+6. Table I. Why does Phi' predict such a low value of LJ thermal conductivity at the lowest temperature?
 What is the longest relaxation time at this temperature?

-The reason why Phi’ predicts a lower value of conductivity than Phi is due to the difference in phonon lifetime predicted by the two methods.
+The reason that Phi’ predicts a lower value of thermal conductivity than Phi is due to the differences in phonon lifetimes predicted by the two methods.
 We did not seek to understand this disagreement any further after discovering that Phi’ was incorrectly derived.
-The longest relaxation time is on the order of 80 ps for both methods, which is much less than the MD simulation time of roughly 4.5 ns.
+The longest relaxation time is on the order of 80 ps for both methods, which is much less than the MD simulation time of 4.5 ns.

-SW Si:The authors may have compared the conductivity obtained with Phi
+7. SW Si:The authors may have compared the conductivity obtained with Phi